Friday 8th September 2017. Flight 17, West Jet. Dublin airport to St. John’s, NL.

 Paul sells half of his catch, whatever it may be, locally and the rest is sold to the processing plant nearby.
 The processing plant to which he is attached, has been buying his catch for many years.
 Each year the price is renegotiated but he feels that he is getting a fair deal.
 As I prepare to go he quietly says: ‘we could be self sufficient you know, dairy might be hard, but we could, we choose not to, I wonder how this is going to end’.

 It’s Sunday and we are we are off to meet some friends at the ‘Squid Jigger’ in Calvert for lunch.
 It’s on the Irish Loop so we think we know what to expect.
 The Irish names are everywhere and of course all the tourist trappings too.
-Occasional big vistas open up to a view but for the most part the road meanders along more dense, spruce forest.
+Occasional big vistas open up to a view but for the most part the road meanders along the dense, spruce forest.

 Lunch is great, fish so fresh it probably just came off the boat straight onto our plates.
-The conversation runs between family members and it’s great to be among people who come from here.
+The conversation runs between our lunch group and it’s great to be among people who come from here.
 There is the easy familiar banter among the clientele and the waiting staff and the décor is fantastic.
 There is a large mural by the local artist Gerald L Squires.
 The tables and chairs are practical, simple and serviceable and remind me of a parochial hall or a sit down dinner dance some years ago in Ireland.
 This place, like many I have now been in, reflects such functionality, either this is a reflection of it’s past or maybe it is just the way it is.

-After lunch we go and do a very Canadian pastime: picking blueberries, they are everywhere.
+After lunch we go and do a very Canadian pastime: picking blueberries and they are everywhere.
 On foot, we dive into a well-worn path among the trees that used to be a childhood get away of our local leader.
 We also taste the leaves of spearmint and are shown Labrador tea.
 Not that I can take any home because if you boil it, it becomes poisonous.
 Local knowledge, a valuable thing and I hope it will not all be lost before it can be passed on.

 Of all the food that could be foraged, blueberries is the most common and done by many.
-You see people coming out of the thick forest paths holding containers (which I know now are full of berries) while driving along anywhere.
+You see people coming out of the thick forest paths holding containers (which I now know are full of berries), while driving along anywhere.
 You can find the blueberry included in so many things.
 I have drunk blueberry tea, had blueberry loaf, smoothies, pancakes, the list goes on.
 There is also a dish called ‘Buckle’, I think it’s a bit like cobbler, by listing to the cooking instructions, it is served with, guess what, blueberry ice cream.
 They are all made from local berries and yet in the supermarket they sell blueberries that come from the U.S. I suppose it is because some people just prefer to buy the generously packaged, ready to go, washed and sanitised, hassle free berries off the shelf.
 They are not cheap though, so maybe the money does not matter to some.

 It’s a wonderful afternoon and wonderful too to see a place where a family grew up and even though their Irish roots are deep, they are so firmly Newfoundlanders.
-Driving back the sun is setting and all the changing colours of the incoming autumn are reflected in the still, calm water of the ‘ponds’ (nothing is called a lake here, must have something to do with the scale of the province), encircled by the deep green firs, ocher and orange from the sprinkling of Rowan, Sycamore and Beech.
+Driving back the sun is setting and all the changing colours of the incoming autumn are reflected in the still, calm water of the ‘ponds’ (nothing is called a lake here, must have something to do with the scale of the province), encircled by the deep green firs, ochers and orange from the sprinkling of Rowan, Sycamore and Beech.

 Todd Boland of the Memorial University of Newfoundland (MUN) Botanical Gardens and I have an appointment at the Gardens to talk about heritage plants that still exist here.
 I was curious if there was still a direct line, through plants, to the immigrants who populated this island.